Marketing prospecting on LinkedIn: the 8 common mistakes!#LinkedIn : les pires façons de #prospecter par #Proinfluent Click To Tweet

-Obviously, inbound marketing on LinkedIn cannot be improvised and you will have to develop self-marketing and effective content marketing to hope to attract leads.
+Obviously, inbound marketing on LinkedIn cannot be improvised and you will have to develop effective self-marketing and content marketing to hope to attract prospects .

 The first step is to build an influential LinkedIn profile that converts visitors into prospects , this is what I call a #Proinfluent Profile, I reveal the steps to follow for free with my checklist available here.

 Then, it goes through the creation of regular content that meets the needs of the market.
 The results of your inbound marketing strategy can easily be analyzed using LinkedIn statistics.

 You will be able to measure your notoriety, your popularity and the interest that your target has in your profile and your content.

 This tool is particularly powerful since it allows you to have an overview and to change direction in the event of unsatisfactory results.

 In conclusion: there is prospecting and prospecting in the #Proinfluent way

 There is prospecting on LinkedIn and prospecting in the #Proinfluent way.
 The mistakes I presented to you above can cost you dearly if you don’t avoid them quickly.
 LinkedIn is the ideal place for BtoB.
 However, you will need to adapt your strategy to your target prospects.
 For this you must put them at the heart of your sales process.
 By collecting as much data as possible about them , you will be able to understand them and thus hope to convert them into loyal customers.